Indigenous Plants for your Summer Garden

 Other Indigenous Plants:

 Freylinia are semi-hardy, sun loving, fast growing shrubs with white, blue or purple flowers that flower profusely from September to February.
 They thrive in Summer rainfall areas and attract butterflies.
-Great for containers and screening, and they can also be pruned wonderfully into a hedge.
+Great for containers and screening, and they can also be pruned wonderfully into a hedge or as a standard.

 Delosperma cooperi is a sun loving, succulent groundcover with creeping habits that showcases masses of small deep purple long lasting flowers through Summer.
 Great in pots and rockeries.